NickyRahman/week2ResearchRepoDemo/reflective-prompts.md

 Contrary to most productivity practices where an individual takes on a task and works at it until completion, timeboxing is a time management technique that limits a task to a fixed (but realistic) timeline that may be minutes, hours, days, or even weeks long, depending on the task complexity (https://www.lucidchart.com/blog/what-is-timeboxing)

 ### 3. On a a 0-5 scale, how confident are you with each of the assignments?
 For the Research Repository, I am fairly confident I can do it, so maybe a 4.
 I just did not read the assignment properly so I had been filling up my Reflective journal instead of both the **Reflective Journal Repo** and the **Research Repo**.
+For the Software project tiself, I would say about 3-ish?

 ### 4. What are of you proud of up to this point in the course?
 I am struggling, but I am enjoying the course.
 I was very proud of my progress with the Koans coding.
 I was stuck, and didn't know what to do.
 Managed to do some research online and figurd out how to fix the prolems and move on with the Koans.
 So that was really morale-boosting for me.